School Psychologist Newsletter

 Mindful Body Scans:

-FREE Meals for all kids this fall!
+FREE Meals for all kids during the week!

 DPS received a waiver from the USDA this week to allow us to once again provide free breakfast and lunch meals to all kids 18 years and younger through Dec.
 31. Families can pick up breakfast and lunch meals Monday through Friday from 11 a.m.-1 p.m. at curbside pickup sites throughout DPS.
 We’re also providing weekday meal delivery service to schools and community locations across the city.
 Yellow school buses will stop at each delivery site for 20 minutes to hand out breakfast and lunch meals.